COVID-19 Funded Research

 DANA-FARBER CANCER INST A Telehealth Advance Care Planning Intervention for COVID-19 in New York City

-ZHANG, HAICHONG WORCESTER POLYTECHNIC INSTITUTE Robotic Lung Ultrasound for Triage of COVID-19 Patients in a Resource Limited Environment NIH Director's Early Independence Award (EIA)
+ZHANG, HAICHONG WORCESTER POLYTECHNIC INSTITUTE Robotic Lung Ultrasound for Triage of COVID-19 Patients in a Resource Limited NIH Director's Early Independence Award (EIA)

 This page last reviewed on October 5, 2022